Blanche Armwood

-Blanche Mae Armwood (1890–1939), educator, activist and the first African-American woman in the state of Florida to graduate from an accredited law school.
-Armwood is also known for being the first Executive Secretary of the Tampa Urban League and as a founder of five Household Industrial Arts Schools for African-American women in five different states.
+Blanche Mae Armwood (January 23, 1890 – October 16, 1939) was an American educator, women's suffrage advocate, activist, and the first African-American woman in the state of Florida to graduate from an accredited law school.
+Armwood was also the first Executive Secretary of the Tampa Urban League and a founder of five Household Industrial Arts Schools for African-American women in five different states.
 Armwood High School in Seffner, Florida is named in her honor.

 Early life

 Blanche Armwood was born on January 23, 1890, in Tampa, Florida to Levin Armwood Jr. and Margaret Holloman.
 Born into a prominent middle-class family, she was the youngest of five children.
 Her mother was a skilled dressmaker and her father was Tampa's first black policeman in the late 1870s and a county deputy sheriff in 1895.
 He was also the Supervisor of County Roads and the supervisor of Mt.
 Zion school.
 Her father and her brother, Walter, owned the only black-owned drugstore in Tampa, the "Gem."
-Walter Armwood was also a professor at Bethune-Cookman University and a state supervisor for the U.S. Bureau Negro Economics.Blanche Armwood's father and paternal grandfather, Levin Armwood Sr., were both born into slavery, in Georgia and North Carolina respectively.
+Walter Armwood was also a professor at Bethune-Cookman University and a state supervisor for the U.S. Bureau Negro Economics.
+Blanche Armwood's father and paternal grandfather, Levin Armwood Sr., were both born into slavery, in Georgia and North Carolina respectively.
 The family moved to Hillsborough County in 1866 when Levin Jr. was eleven years old.
 Her great uncle, John Armwood, was an early landowner who homesteaded 159 acres of land in Hillsborough County and served as a negotiator between the Seminole Native Americans and white settlers along the Florida frontier.
 Her maternal grandfather, Adam Holloman, was a freeman who spent his entire life in the Tampa area.
 He owned citrus groves and was the Hillsborough County Commissioner from 1873 to 1877.

 Blanche Armwood's parents, having been unable to complete their formal educations, sent her to a private school, St. Peter Claver Catholic School.
 She graduated with honors in 1902.
 That same year, at the age of twelve, Armwood passed the State Uniform Teacher's Examination.
 As Tampa did not have a high school for black students, she attended Spelman Seminary (later Spelman College) in Atlanta, Georgia.
 She excelled in English and Latin courses.
 In 1906, at age sixteen, graduated summa cum laude from Spelman, earning a teacher's certificate.